tejraj03/lost-and-found-portal/README.md

 Deleting an item represents marking it as collected

 Accessing DELETE endpoints directly from the browser may result in a 405 Method Not Allowed, which is expected behavior

-📜 License

-This project is developed for educational purposes.